lammps/lammps/doc/src/create_atoms.rst

 triangle is recursively split into two halves along the the longest side until the threshold is reached.
 There will be at least one sphere per triangle.
 The value of *radthresh* is set as an argument to *meshmode bisect*.
+The average distance of the vertices from the center is also used to set the radius.

-In *qrand* mode a quasirandom sequence is used to distribute particles on mesh triangles using an approach by :ref:`(Roberts) <Roberts2019>`.
+In *qrand* mode a quasi-random sequence is used to distribute particles on mesh triangles using an approach by :ref:`(Roberts) <Roberts2019>`.
 Particles are added to the triangle until the minimum number density is met or exceeded such that every triangle will have at least one particle.
 The minimum number density is set as an argument to the *qrand* option.
+The radius will be set so that the sum of the area of the radius of the particles created in place of a triangle will be equal to the area of that triangle.

 .. note::